bw0rth/pync/docs/source/options/py-exec.rst

 =========================

 .. warning::
-   | Please BE CAREFUL with this functionality as it could expose your system to attackers.
+   | * Please be CAREFUL and RESPONSIBLE with this functionality.
-   | Also, please DO NOT use this functionality for evil purposes.
+   | * Please DO NOT use this functionality for evil purposes.

 **pync** can execute python code in a separate process and connect the process' stdin/stdout/stderr to the network socket.